Clinical-Genomics/chanjo2/docs/index.md

 The tool is flexible and can be used in different ways.
 The simplest use case would be calculating sequencing coverage over one or more intervals for a d4 file stored locally or remotely on the internet.

-## Chanjo2 image as a proxy to d4tools to compute coverage stats over genomic intervals of a d4 file
+## Chanjo2 image as a proxy to d4tools to compute coverage and coverage completeness stats over genomic intervals of a d4 file

-Chanjo2 image contains [d4tools][d4tools-tool] and can be used to directly retrieve statistics over d4 files.
+Chanjo2 image contains [d4tools][d4tools-tool] and can be used to retrieve statistics over d4 files.

 ### Executing d4tools